If proven, Smollett allegations could be a ‘career killer’

 “It’s too bad that such a talented guy threw all that away,” Ancier said, adding he didn’t see how he could be kept on “Empire.”

-Producers appeared to be doing that for now, with Smollett traveling directly after being released from jail on bond Thursday to the “Empire” set.
+But producers appeared to be sticking by him for now, with Smollett traveling directly after being released from jail on bond Thursday to the “Empire” set.
 There are two episodes left to make of the 18 airing this season, the fifth year for the series starring Taraji P. Henson and Terrence Howard as hip-hop moguls Cookie and Lucious Lyon.

 Replacing Smollett at this point would be problematic.
 Writing his character, one of three Lyon sons, out of future seasons would be less so.

-Note: This story has been corrected to show Smollett is 36, not 38.